-We take teams to a number of road relays throughout the year, both for senior athletes and veterans.
-For many, for measure of a running club is how it performs at these events, so there’s serious racing to be done.
+We take teams to a number of road relays throughout the year, both for senior athletes and veterans, whenever we can.
+For many, the measure of a running club is how it performs at these events, so there’s serious racing to be done.
 But these events aren’t just about the competition, they’re also social events, a chance to get to know your clubmates better and enjoy cheering each other on through the lactate-soaked purgatory of rinsing yourself for the team.

 Events Overview